aklump/website-install/documentation/source/README.md

 A script to help with installing dependencies and deploying non-versioned files for a website.

+A Drupal website has files that do not end up in version control: _.htaccess, settings.local.php_, etc.  This script provides a means of putting those in source control by storing environment-specific versions of them in a directory and then copying the appropriate version to it's runtime location.

 **Visit <https://aklump.github.io/website-install> for full documentation.**

 ## Quick Start